jo-pol/MAE-gf/Bias-ground.md

 ### Introduction
 ![pairdiagram][p-0221-wt]
 The traditional Bias Ground, or Ornamental Ground, is made as in above pair-diagram.
 In this article we show different grounds based on this diagonal.
+Some nice grounds can be made when using only one square unit.
+(Planned in fancy stitches.)

 ### Traditional Bias Ground
 ![traditional][P-0221-tr]